-We’ve just came back from a two-day break in Menorca.
-Less than 48 hours, two people and the cheapest car available to rent.
+We’ve just come back from a two-day break in Menorca.
+Less than 48 hours, two people, and the cheapest car available to rent.
 These are the 7 spots we enjoyed the most and why you should make sure to check them out next time you pay a visit to the Balearic islands:

 El Toro viewpoint